 All Staff should be aware of and comply with the School's Code of Conduct for Staff and the Staff Handbook.
-The staff handbook makes it clear as to what a low-level concern is and the importance of sharing low-level concerns, and an explanation of what the purpose of the policy is - i.e., to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out, lived, monitored and reinforced constantly by all staff (KCSIE updates, 2022).
+The Staff handbook makes it clear as to what a low-level concern is and the importance of sharing low-level concerns, and an explanation of what the purpose of the policy is - i.e., to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out, lived, monitored and reinforced constantly by all Staff (KCSIE, 2023).